- Library Services

 HudStudy offers a full support services for students and staff in the effective use of IT for studying and learning.
 We have a range of software to help you read, write, take notes, organise your thoughts and your work and manage your studies.

 We offer bookable sessions which will provide 1-1 support for all staff and students.
 There are also taught courses available for both staff and students on a regular basis.
 Our service is particularly useful to students who have a disability, but we are here to help everyone.
 We offer an inclusive service, whatever your needs.
-Please visit our pages to see what we can offer and how we can support you.
+Please visit our Brightspace module to see what we can offer and how we can support you.

 Collaborative groups for disability support

 Computing and Library Services is a member of several groups with other Universities.

 The Open Rose Group was formed in 2003 to exchange ideas and discuss policies and procedures for best practice in the provision of services to disabled library customers.